MoEngage raises $32.5M to inject customer engagement with AI

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

 Generally speaking, a positive customer experience translates to high customer spend.
 Eighty-six percent of buyers are willing to pay more for a great customer experience, according to one source.
-In fact, the Temkin Group found that companies that earn $1 billion annually can expect to yield, on average, an additional $700 million within 3 years of investing in customer experience.
-Software-as-a-service providers in particular can anticipate a revenue uptick of around $1 billion.
+In fact, the Temkin Group found companies that earn $1 billion annually can expect to yield, on average, an additional $700 million within three years of investing in customer experience.
+Software-as-a-service providers, in particular, can anticipate a revenue uptick of around $1 billion.

-Founded in 2014 by Raviteja Dodda and Yashwanth Kumar, MoEngage is an “insights-led” customer engagement platform that enables personalization across channels including mobile push, email, SMS, web push, on-site messaging, in-app messaging, cards, and connectors to other technologies.
+Founded in 2014 by Raviteja Dodda and Yashwanth Kumar, MoEngage is an “insights-led” customer engagement platform that enables personalization across channels, including mobile push, email, SMS, web push, on-site messaging, in-app messaging, cards, and connectors to other technologies.
 Leveraging AI-powered automation and optimization, the platform aims to help brands analyze audience behavior and engage consumers with communication at multiple touchpoints.

 AI-powered customer engagement

-MoEngage can map the steps in a customer’s journey and identify where they might be dropping off down to the demographic, location, device type, and acquisition channels level.
-An AI-driven segmentation engine automatically splits customers into micro-groups based on their preferences, behavior, demographics, interests, transactions, and more, identifying customers most likely respond to promotions.
+MoEngage can map the steps in a customer’s journey and identify where they might be dropping off down to the demographic, location, device type, and acquisition channel level.
+An AI-driven segmentation engine automatically splits customers into micro-groups based on their preferences, behavior, demographics, interests, transactions, and more, identifying customers most likely to respond to promotions.
 Using MoEngage, companies can automate, create, and visualize customer lifecycle campaigns and workflows that use email, text, push notifications, WhatsApp, and retargeting channels.
 Beyond this, they can let the platform’s AI engine automatically identify the right message — as well as the right time to send it.

 MoEngage competes with a number of companies looking to inject customer engagement with AI and machine learning.
-6Sense, for example, captures intent signals from known and anonymous sources including the web, creating customer segments by account, behavioral intent, or a combination of those two factors.
+6Sense, for example, captures intent signals from known and anonymous sources, including the web, creating customer segments by account, behavioral intent, or a combination of those factors.
 Meanwhile, Punchh integrates with existing point-of-sale and ecommerce systems, employing AI to generate targeted marketing campaigns and offers with the goal of promoting loyalty.

-Automation is now seen as essential among marketers to bolster the outreach of campaigns, in part because of its ability to better target customer communications.
+Marketers now see automation as essential to bolstering the outreach of campaigns, in part because of its ability to better target customer communications.
 According to a recent HubSpot survey, email automation campaigns are among the top three tactics used by marketers to improve performance.
 And in 2017, Salesforce reported that 67% of sales leaders used a marketing automation platform.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: